freebasic/fbc/doc/fbchkdoc/readme.txt

    ============

     Because these tools are so specific to FreeBASIC and its wiki, there is no binary package.
-Checkout /fbc/trunk/fbdocs from sourceforge.net to get all the sources needed.
+Checkout https:/www.github.com/freebasic/fbc to get all the sources needed.
 Required to build and run are: FreeBASIC, curl, pcre, fbdoc (found in ../fbdoc), ASpell, make, and probably a few other libs or commands.

     The utilities use relative paths by default.
 Always run the utilities so that ./fbchkdoc is the current working directory.
+However, if you correctly set-up a fbchkdoc.ini file, the exes can be located anywhere, and you can use the current directory, which contatins fbchkdoc.ini as the working directory.

 2. Compiling